Woman and child tried to get to elementary school facing numerous obstacles almost like a game board

 How long does this take?

+District complaints must be resolved within 45 days.
 The BC Human Rights Tribunal has a significant backlog.
 Expect 10+ months before your complaint is even acknowledged as filed, and 2–3 years to reach resolution if it proceeds to hearing.
 Most complaints settle through mediation before hearing.
 The timeline is frustrating—but time ticks on.

 Is it worth it?

 That’s for you to decide.
-The process is long, emotionally taxing, and uncertain.
+The process may be long, emotionally taxing, and uncertain.
 But families who file often say the same thing: they wish they had done it sooner.
 Even when the outcome isn’t what they hoped, they have a record.
 They did something.
 They refused to let it disappear.